brunojppb/brunojppb.github.io/_posts/2019-04-23-takeaways-on-the-mythical-man-month.md

 There are many other great arguments in the book where Brooks talks extensively, but at the end of the reading what is clear is that communication is the key for a project success.
 You might have the 10x rockstar developer, but if they cannot communicate well with your team, the project is likely to fail.

-This book has suvived the toughest of all challenges: **Time**.
+This book has survived the toughest of all challenges: **Time**.
 It was originally published in 1975 and at the time of this writing it is still rock solid.
 This is a must-read for anyone interested in software engineering and project success.